 |Accessible routes||Not always suitable for short distances|

 Water transportation plays a major role in the Philippines, as the unique geography of islands and seas connected by ferries, canoes, and other watercraft allows for fast travel between populated locations.
-From traditional outrigger canoes to modern ferryboats, the Philippines have been a leading producer and user of vessels since ancient times.
+From traditional outrigger canoes to modern ferryboats, the Philippines has been a leading producer and user of vessels since ancient times.

-Today, vessels are sailing on longer-distance routes around the country – helping people access healthcare, education and other necessities in remote coastal areas.
+Today, vessels are sailing on longer-distance routes around the country – helping people access healthcare, education, and other necessities in remote coastal areas.
 In all forms, these footings remain crucial for travelers who require an efficient connection between two points that may otherwise be separated by hundreds of miles.

 Pros and cons